Christian Bayemi: 2025–26 season

-His first goal contribution in the 2025/26 season came in the form of an assist.
+His first goal contribution in the 2025–26 season came in the form of an assist.
 Elvis Mashike came onto the pitch after a change of sides and 12 minutes later he headed in a cross from his teammate Bayemi to secure a 1–0 home win in the league against MFK Skalica.
-Bayemi scored his first goal of the season in a 1–1 draw against MFK Zemplín Michalovce.
+Bayemi scored his first goal of the season in a 1–1 draw against Zemplín Michalovce.
 He converted a penalty to equalize the game in the 91st minute.
+On 21 February 2026, he assisted a goal to Ganbayar Ganbold in a 1–1 draw against Tatran Presov.

 International career

-In a African U-17 Championship qualification, Bayemi scored a goal against Ghana U17 to make the score 4–3 in favor of Ghana.
+In an African U-17 Championship qualification, Bayemi scored a goal against Ghana U17 to make the score 4–3 in favor of Ghana.
 Ghana won the round 6–4 on aggregate however they were disqualified on 26 October 2014, after medical test provided by the African Confederation after their first leg play off victory against Cameroon found that one of their players failed age eligibility confirmations.
 Ghana appealed but failed.

 Bayemi was a part of the Cameroon U-17 squad for the 2015 African U-17 Championship.
 He played in a 3–1 loss to South Africa U17, where he also scored the only goal for Cameroon.

-He has stated that his dream is to play for the Cameroon national football team.
+He has stated that his dream is to play for the Cameroon national team.